 Austin Art Garage—All local art, including low-cost prints.

 Capital City Upholstery Supply—Best prices for foam, batting, and pillow inserts.

-Collectic Home—Modern furnishings.
+Collectic Home—Modern furnishings, locally-owned.

 Crate & Barrel—Modern furnishings, great pillows & lighting.

 Crescent House—Modern and traditional/transitional furniture in Cedar Park.
 Free pie with every purchase!

 Design with Consignment—Whether you need to buy or sell used furnishings, this store carries the nicer things.